PalisadoesFoundation/talawa-api/INSTALLATION.md

 1. Install these **optional** dependencies if you don't already have them:
     1. Talawa-API requires a `MongoDB` database.
 This can be provided either as a hosted `MongoDB` cloud service or installed locally on your machine.
         1. If you are going to install the database on a **system you control**, then follow these [MongoDB installation instructions](https://docs.mongodb.com/manual/administration/install-community/)
-        1. If you are using a **cloud service** such as `mongodb.com` then you do not have to install the optional MongoDB software.
+        1. If you don't have enough resources on your system or looking to store data using a **cloud service**, then you can use [MongoDB Atlas](https://docs.atlas.mongodb.com/).
+This method doesn't require any installation and it's free to use.
+To configure the database service, go through their [docs](https://docs.atlas.mongodb.com/).
         1. **Note:** If you are running MongoDB on a remote system, either a cloud service or a system under your control, then ensure you have provided the correct access permissions and firewall openings for the VM/server/service where the MongoDB is hosted.
 1. Clone this repo to your local machine